 Dublin is Ireland's largest port and the country's capital city.
 It is located on the east coast (facing Irish Sea) at the head of a big crescent-shaped bay, sheltered on its southern side by Wicklow Mountains.
 The city occupies a flat site, bisected west to east by River Liffey.

 Many of the historic edifices of Dublin are in the old section of the town, south of Liffey such as the 16th-century Dublin Castle, Protestant cathedral of Christ Church (1038), the Gothic Saint Patrick's Cathedral (1190).
 Among other striking buildings of Dublin are Trinity College (1592), the Bank of Ireland building (1794, and the old seat of Irish Parliament), 18th-century Customs House, Four Courts (seat of high courts of Ireland), and Leinster House (present seat of the national parliament).
 One of the world's greatest city parks is Dublin's Phoenix Park.
 It contains Dublin Zoo (the 3rd-oldest public zoo in the world).
-The city of Dublin is also renowned for its public houses - the 100 metre long Hole-In-The-Wall is one of t hem and the longest in Europe.
+The city is also renowned for its public houses - Hole-In-The-Wall is one of them and Europe's longest (100 m / 328 ft).

 Prominent among the many museums and galleries of Dublin are the National Museum of Ireland, the Natural History Museum, the Dublin Civic Museum, the Dublin Writers' Museum, the National Gallery, Kilmainham Gaol, the Irish Museum of Modern Art and the Municipal Gallery of Modern Art.